apike/allenpike.com/_posts/2022-04-01-coda-vs-notion.md

 It was great!

-But – of course, obviously – as we started to run our company with docs, there were some issues.
-Things we noticed that weren’t so obvious at demo-scale, that indicated to us that the use case of creating a knowledge base in Coda wasn’t as important to the Coda team than it was us.
+But – of course, obviously – we started to hit issues with Coda.
+Things that weren’t so obvious at demo-scale, that give me the sense that creating a knowledge repository isn't the use case Coda is really focused on.

 ## Take a look, I made some changes
 Here’s an example.
 A common thing you might want to do when collaborating on a doc – a proposed policy, a brief, a guide, whatever – is have one or more team members make some changes, then have another team member to review those changes.